fadime-ozdemir/books-table/README.md

 ### How to sort the columns

-You can sort the columns by clicking the `buttons` in the table header.
-The first button sort from the smallest number to the highest or from the first letter to the last letter.
+You can sort the columns by clicking the `buttons` in the table headers.
+The first button sorts from the smallest number to the highest or from the first letter to the last letter.